What are the options for Edwardian conservatory designs and how much do Edwardian conservatories cost?

 - Low rise Dwarf walls.

 In a lot of cases, low rise solid walling is used for an Edwardian conservatory, it is extremely popular and gives the room a more “permanent” appearance.
 The wall height is usually no more than 600mm or 2 to 3 feet.
+Bricks are most often seen used, but natural stone or renders are interesting alternates.

 This would translate into about 8 courses of regular brickwork from the finished floor height.
 More brick will be visible from the outside, dependent on how high the internal floor of your conservatory is above the external ground level.
+For example, if your garden slopes quite a bit, you could have a lot more exposed walling on one side than the other.

 Adding brickwork will increase the initial cost, because it will require extra labour and materials.